-Analysis | The artificial controversy over Biden and ‘negro,’ explained
+Analysis | The artificial controversy over Biden and ‘Negro,’ explained

 “The Democrats have moved from anti-Black racism to anti-White racism,” he said.

 To a large extent, this is also a function of the enthusiastic deployment of whataboutism in current political discussions.
-During Donald Trump’s presidency, a common refrain in his defense was to contrast his actions and statements with cherry-picked examples of others: what about what Barack Obama did??
+During Donald Trump’s presidency, a common refrain in his defense was to contrast his actions and statements with cherry-picked examples of others: What about what Barack Obama did??
 So, as the presidential contest between Biden and Trump unfolded last year in front of the backdrop of racial tensions, Trump allies and Biden opponents worked to define Biden as a racist.
-It would be useful to mute criticisms of Trump specifically, sure — what about what Biden said?? — but it also helped reinforce the idea that Democrats were hypocrites on race who used claims of racism opportunistically.
+It could be useful to mute criticisms of Trump, sure — What about what Biden said?? — but it also helped reinforce the idea that Democrats were hypocrites on race who used claims of racism opportunistically.

-Oddly, some defenders of Fox News’s coverage tried to compare it to coverage of Trump’s “covfefe” tweet, a late-night typo that Trump later tried to pretend was intentional.
+Oddly, some defenders of Fox News’s coverage tried to compare it to coverage of Trump’s “covfefe” tweet, a late-night typo that Trump later pretended was intentional.
 Covfefe did, in fact, elicit undue media attention.
-But the entire point here is that Fox et al are trying to claim that the speaking error wasn’t an error at all — precisely the opposite of the covfefe situation.
+But the point here is that Fox et al are trying to claim that Biden’s speaking error wasn’t an error at all — precisely the opposite of the covfefe situation.

-One of the hallmarks of Biden’s tenure in politics is that he is in fact prone to gaffes.
+One of the hallmarks of Biden’s career in politics is that he is in fact prone to gaffes.
 This isn’t one of them.
-It is, instead, a run-of-the-mill speech in which an obvious transition in thought has been elevated to the level of scandal in order to put points on the board for the red team.
+It is, instead, a run-of-the-mill speech in which an obvious transition in thought has been elevated to the level of scandal to put points on the board for the red team.
 We learn nothing new about Biden from this pseudo-debate.
 We do, however, learn something about his critics.